• Skip to primary navigation

 As for the cost factor, you can amortize easily with the benefits that you will gain through the entire lifetime of this process, which is pretty long.

-Intel has made this chip keeping their creative processor portfolio in mind.
 Just as all their other processors, the Xeon processor is also sustainable, comparatively consistent and high in performance and functionality.

 They have followed the core count principle in their design to make Xeon more scalable for the users.
-You will find different categories of Xeon processors such as:

 • The LCC or Low Core Count processors than comes with 10 cores